S1nggihsutansyach/s1nggihsutansyach.github.io/README.md

-# This repository is my portfolio using react and tailwind css
+# This is my portfolio using React and Tailwind CSS

 # ToDo
 - Contact